-JPN 412 - Advanced Japanese Linguistics
+JPN 436 - Japanese Sociolinguistics

 Advanced readings in Japanese and English on specific topics in Japanese linguistics.